 The statute of limitations in Missouri is five years from the date the injury is discovered, and in Illinois, it is two years from the date of the accident.
 Although this sounds like a long time, it can go quickly.
 In the early months, you may be recovering from significant physical damage.
 Negotiating with the at-fault party’s insurance company can also take time.

 If negotiations are not fruitful and you decide to file a lawsuit, it takes time to gather the appropriate evidence and file the necessary paperwork.
-To protect your legal rights, it’s essential you work with a St. Louis car accident attorney as soon as possible after the accident.
+To protect your legal rights, it’s essential you work with a St. Louis personal injury attorney as soon as possible after the accident.

 Call the Car Accident Attorneys of OnderLaw, LLC Today